 Processing insurance forms, enrollment information, and claims documents has never been easier and allows healthcare organizations to cut costs by reducing the need to manually process documents and key in data.
 Since everything is digitized and transmitted in a standardized format, the amount of overhead for document handling is drastically reduced.
 Additionally, EDI data exchange is generally faster and improves productivity within the organization.

 EDI documents and medical information exchanged secure protocols like AS2 and SFTP help ensure data security, a core tenet of HIPAA.
 Healthcare EDI systems help govern access and provide a clear electronic record of the document lifecycle among provider, insurer, and payer to protect against unauthorized access.

-The security and privacy standards that the healthcare industry must follow are stringent, but modern integration technology enables organizations to achieve compliance more easily.
-With EDI software that standardizes formatting and rationalizes complex information, the electronic transfer of documents is much more efficient and secure, and data quality is improved.
+The security and privacy standards that the healthcare industry must follow are stringent, but modern EDI integration technology enables organizations to achieve compliance more easily.
+With EDI tools that standardizes formatting and rationalizes complex information, the electronic transfer of documents is much more efficient and secure, and data quality is improved.
 Industry standards like HIPAA and HITECH help medical administrative employees, insurance companies, and providers deliver better care at a lower cost.

 Modernize Your EDI with Cleo Integration Cloud

-EDI software provides the rapid onboarding, robust data movement and data transformation, and end-to-end business process orchestration that healthcare organizations – and really, any other business that relies on B2B data processing – demand for modern digital communication.
+Cleo Integration Cloud’s EDI software provides the rapid onboarding, robust data movement and data transformation, and end-to-end business process orchestration that healthcare organizations – and really, any other business that relies on B2B data processing – demand for modern digital communication.
 Cleo’s EDI processing software ensures an accurate system of record that can reliably process the deluge of data spanning patient medical records, insurance claims, payment information, and other data.